benedictau1993/class-bingo/README.md

 - terminaltables

 #### Future developments:
-- add Python `curses sc\rc` functionality to overwrite previous bingo sheets instead of printing a new sheet below
+- ~~Add Python `curses` window functionality to overwrite previous bingo board instead of printing a new board below every time the board is refreshed~~
+  Simplistic solution: use `os.system()` to clear screen instead of creating a `curses` window.
+Made compatible with both Unix and Windows systems.
-- integration with Google Sheets with Google API
+- Integration with Google Sheets with Google API
-- logic when Bingo
+- Logic when Bingo
-- special effects when Bingo
+- Special effects when Bingo
-- interaction with other Bingo players
+- Interaction with other Bingo players